desandro/draggabilly/README.md

 });
 ```

-When dragging, Draggabillly will add the class `.is-dragging` to the element.
+When dragging, Draggabilly will add the class `.is-dragging` to the element.
 If you add the class `.is-disabled` to the element, Draggabilly will disable dragging.

 ## Options